Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Datasets, Baseline Methods and Experimental Setup

-\textbf{Re-Fed}: Re-Fed\cite{24} is a federated continual learning method based on sample replay.
+\textbf{Re-Fed}: Re-Fed \cite{24} is a sample replay-based federated continual learning method.
 When a new task arrives, each client first updates a Personalized Informative Model (PIM) that incorporates both global and local information to compute sample importance.
-Clients quantify historical sample importance by calculating weighted accumulated gradient norms during PIM updates, then cache the most valuable samples within their storage limits.
-Subsequently, clients train their local models using both cached historical samples and new task samples.
-During each federated learning round, the server aggregates updated local models to form a new global model.
+Clients quantify sample importance by calculating weighted accumulated gradient norms during PIM updates, and then cache the most valuable samples within their storage limits.
+Subsequently, clients train their local models using both the cached historical samples and the new task samples.
+During each FL round, the server aggregates the updated local models to form a new global model.
 When the next task arrives, clients again evaluate and store important samples from all previous tasks using the same PIM mechanism for replay in subsequent tasks.

-\textbf{OFCL}: OFCL\cite{25} is a federated online continual learning method based on sample replay.Clients process streaming mini-batches of data and employ Bregman Information to estimate epistemic uncertainty at sample level.
-Based on these estimates, clients selectively store representative samples with low epistemic uncertainty for each category into local buffers, then train on combined current and buffered historical data.
+\textbf{OFCL}: OFCL \cite{25} is a sample replay-based federated online continual learning method , where all clients process streaming data restricted to the same task-specific classes within each task.
+When a new task arrives, clients process streaming mini-batches of data and employ Bregman Information to estimate epistemic uncertainty at the sample level.
+Based on these estimates, clients selectively store representative samples with low epistemic uncertainty for each class into local buffers, and then train on both current and buffered historical data.
 Upon task transitions, clients refresh their buffers using the same uncertainty-based selection mechanism to retain knowledge for subsequent tasks.